ioanamatac/House-Project-Angular/README.md

     * email
     * favorite drink
     * hobbies
-  * the users can be add (validators required, but not for the hobbies).
+  * the users can be added (validators required, but not for the hobbies).
   * after authentication, the electric devices can be viewed as a complete list and then individually.
-  * the electric devices can be add/modify.
+  * the electric devices can be added/modified.
 * backend with the Google service: Firebase.This service allows the creation of a complete backend without coding, and node includes a lot of services, including authentication, a NoSQL database and file storage.

 ## Technologies